Las Grutas de Tolantongo: Hot Springs Resort Travel Tips

 Learn More: Las Grutas hotel resort website

-3. Cheapest Option: Sleeping Just Before The Main Entrance
+3. Cheapest Option: Sleeping Just Before the Main Entrance

-If you’re traveling on a budget, you can absolutely make it to all the attractions in a single day.
+If youโre traveling on a budget, you can absolutely make it to all the attractions in a single day.

 But this involves sleeping in the hotel and parking lot area several kilometers BEFORE the ticket area and entering the Las Grutas resort complex early the next day.

-It’s a great way to save some money by not having to purchase multiple day passes.
+Itโs a great way to save some money by not having to purchase multiple-day passes.

-Where To Eat At Las Grutas de Tolantongo
+Where To Eat at Las Grutas De Tolantongo

-You are not prevented from bringing your own food into the Las Grutas de Tolantongo resort complex, so when you’re hungry you can either cook your own food or buy it at the many restaurants and snack bars throughout the hot springs resort.
+You are not prevented from bringing your own food into the Las Grutas de Tolantongo resort complex, so when youโre hungry, you can either cook your own food or buy it at the many restaurants and snack bars throughout the hot springs resort.

-What To Bring: Las Grutas de Tolantongo Packing List
+What To Bring: Las Grutas De Tolantongo Packing List

-Our Grutas de Tolantongo Resort Itinerary
+Our Grutas De Tolantongo Resort Itinerary

-On our first day, we arrived at 11am and made our way down to the bottom of the Tolantongo canyon.
+On our first day, we arrived at 11 am and made our way down to the bottom of the Tolantongo Canyon.
 After lunch in our camper van, we swam in the warm river.
 And in the afternoon, we spent the rest of the day swimming in the tunnel and caves.

-After breakfast, we drove back up to the canyon rim and just after exiting the ticket check point, we re-entered a second checkpoint to visit the thermal hot pools.
+After breakfast, we drove back up to the canyon rim, and just after exiting the ticket checkpoint, we re-entered a second checkpoint to visit the thermal hot pools.

-Afterwards, we drove out of the Las Grutas de Tolantongo complex onto our next destination.
+Afterward, we drove out of the Las Grutas de Tolantongo complex onto our next destination.

-How Much We Spent At Las Grutas de Tolantongo
+How Much We Spent

 During our 2-day stay at Las Grutas, we spent a total of:

-Two single day entrance tickets for two people: 150 x 4 = 600 pesos
+Two single-day entrance tickets for two people: 150 x 4 = 600 pesos

 Car parking fee: 20 pesos